 YOU are responsible for the financial transactions of your organization.
 The role of treasurer requires that certain transactions are only to be done by you.
 These transactions include authorizing check requests, picking up checks, requesting a transfer, updating the treasurer card, retrieving mail from the Treasurer File, and opening/closing an account.
 Executive officers are not permitted to do any of these transactions.

 As the treasurer, you are required to sign all check requests, transfers, and invoices.
 Please note that you cannot spend more money than you have in the organization’s account.
 Any requests for payment that put your account in the negative will not be processed.

 Appoint Those Authorized to Sign Purchase Orders

-Purchase Orders can be signed by the individuals listed on the Treasurer Card.
+Purchase Orders can only be signed by the individuals listed on the treasurer card.
 As treasurer, you may authorize up to three individuals to request and sign for Purchase Orders.
 These individuals are not authorized to complete any other transactions, only Purchase Orders.

 Pick Up Checks

 You are responsible for picking up and signing out processed checks for your organization in a timely manner.
 The treasurer and the payee are the only individuals authorized to pick up checks.